V-Nikolenko/GeekHub-J4W-13/Homework/java-core/15-CI-CD/PRACTICE.md

 - Credentials to Maven Repository should be stored in [GitHub repo secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) and passed to Gradle as Environment variables
+- Publishing logic should be implemented in a `run_lib_publish_job.yml` GitHub Actions workflow
 - `!!!` Pipeline should be completed successful at the time of homework check

 Materials: